Chapter 22 – Mother and child

 The New York City appraiser discovered it was an original Vermeer, last seen in the 1800s.
 After some covert investigation, he discovered that Its previous owner had no idea that it was valuable, having received it in a graft scheme to possess the house that it hung in.

 Any descendants of the original owners were lost in the fog of two hundred years of European history, its fluid borders and bloody wars.

 It had been tricky to get insurance for the painting without solid provenance.
 Katya had agreed to lie to the company investigator that she had grown up seeing the painting in Poland on her grandmother’s wall.
 The insurance company could find no other claim for ownership.
 Finally, a bribe greased the last wheels to get the policy.

 He hired Alex to make a copy before giving the original to the Saburian king to cover his debts, planning later to file a claim with the insurance company saying that it was stolen and replaced with a forgery.

 If the company disputed the claim, they would likely settle rather than go to court and he would still get a partial payment from them.
 By then, the Saburian king would have the original in his private collections to not be seen in the foreseeable future.

+That was his plan.
 But his plot had been foiled by Oscar’s murder.
 Kochanski had confessed his scheme to King Mohammed through his minister.
-The royal had still taken the antique — and bought Alex’s partly finished copy to prevent scandal.
+The royal still took the antique — and bought Alex’s partly finished copy to prevent scandal.